Essential details for Summer Cruise 2021

 Covid in particular

-This news will go out late April to all members.
-We will be trialling the testing regime over the next few weeks.
+This news went out late April to all members.
+We have trialled the testing regime over the season so far.

 Vaccinations and Lateral Flow Tests for increased safety and confidence